10 “Pretty Plants” You Didn’t Know Were Poisonous Plants

 10. Poinsettia

-Even though they have a reputation of killings pets, the milky white sap found in poinsettias is actually only mildly toxic to animals and small children.
-Ingesting it can cause a stomach ache, but not much worse.
-Still, best to keep them in a less accessible area to avoid any trouble.
+While they often get a bad rap for being toxic, the milky sap from poinsettias is only mildly toxic, leading to stomachaches but typically not much worse.
+Still, it’s wise to keep them in less accessible areas to mitigate any risk.

 Editor’s Note: This post was originally published on Sep 23, 2013 and has been updated for quality and relevancy.